jpcarvalhodev/projetointegrado_react/README.md

-Educational Institution Review Management System (React with TypeScript)
+Educational Institution Management System (React with TypeScript)

-Welcome to the Educational Institution Review Management System repository!
-This project is built using React with TypeScript and aims to provide a platform for managing and displaying reviews for an educational institution.
+Welcome to the Educational Institution Management System repository!
+This project is built using React with TypeScript and aims to provide a platform for managing students and reviews for an educational institution.

 Features

-	•	Users can view reviews for the educational institution.
+	•	Teachers can view and submit reviews for the educational institution.
-	•	Users can submit new reviews, including ratings and comments.
+	•	Institution employees can manage students, courses, subjects, teachers and reviews.
-	•	Administrators can manage reviews, including approving, editing, and deleting them.
+	•	Administrators can manage students, courses, subjects, teachers and reviews with CRUD operations.

 Prerequisites